Founding Principles of the Guild

 Much of the staged development of the Guild is yet to be understood and is certainly not yet defined.

 The standing expectation for guild members will be teaching and strengthening the practice.
 We also will likely expect that guild members contribute to our online hub of social fieldwork resources, attend workshops and gatherings and work in the field on specific projects relevant to the Guild’s strategic objectives.
-Members may also contribute related philosophical, academic and practical blogposts.
+Members may also contribute related philosophical, academic and practical blog posts.

 Our plan is to keep membership small initially so that we can establish the foundation for later growth.
-The process will be participatory and consensus driven.